Glenna Collett-Vare: Early life

-Born in New Haven, Connecticut, Glenna Collett was raised in Providence, Rhode Island, by athletic-minded parents and at a young age was involved in sports such as swimming and diving.
+Collett was born in New Haven, Connecticut in 1903.
+She was raised in Providence, Rhode Island by athletic-minded parents and at a young age was involved in sports such as swimming and diving.

-At age 14, she took up the game of golf, and within two years had developed her skills to the point where she competed in the 1919 U.S. Women's Amateur, and won her first-round match.
+At age 14, Collett took up the game of golf.
+Within two years she had developed her skills to the point where she competed in the 1919 U.S. Women's Amateur and won her first-round match.
 Two years later at age 18, she was the Championship medallist for shooting the lowest qualifying score.

 Golf career

 In the pre-professional era, the U.S. Women's Amateur was the most prestigious event in the country.
 Her strength was off the tee.
 Collett was a student of golf instructor Ernest Jones.

 While setting a new single-round scoring record in 1922, Glenna Collett claimed her first of six U.S. championships.
 The following year, she was upset in the third round but went north to win the Canadian Women's Amateur.
 In 1924, Glenna Collett achieved the most remarkable record in golfing history, both female and male.

 Despite setting a new single-round qualifying scoring record, Collett lost by a fluke in the semifinal of the 1924 U.S. Women's Amateur when on the 19th hole, Mary Browne's ball caromed off hers and into the cup.
 However, that would be her only loss in a year where she won an astonishing 59 out of 60 matches, including her second consecutive Canadian championship.

 Glenna Collett won the U.S. Women's Amateur again in 1925 and then reeled off three straight titles between 1928 and 1930.
 Between 1928 and 1931, she recorded 16 consecutive tournament victories.
 She won six North and South Women's Amateurs, six Women's Eastern Amateurs, and in between all this she was the runner-up in the 1929 and 1930 British Ladies Amateurs.

-She also went to France, where she won the French Women's Amateur.
+She also went to France, where she won the 1925 French Women's Amateur.
 In 1934, shortly after getting married and having children, she returned to golf, losing in the semi-finals to Virginia Van Wie.
 However, the following year, she won her sixth U.S. championship by defeating future star Patty Berg in the finals.

 Glenna Collett-Vare was a member of the American team that won the first Curtis Cup played at the Wentworth Golf Club in England in 1932.
 She served as player-captain in 1934, 1936, 1938, and 1948.
 After winning 49 championships, she ended her competitive golf career at the age of 56, with a victory at the 1959 Rhode Island Women's Golf Association tournament.